-- Educational conferences and events - Consulting on technology, compliance, legal, and business needs - Publications and conferences on practice management and business succession - Access to employee benefits providers, human capital consultants, and insurance providers provide the services to us.
+- Educational conferences and events - Consulting on technology, compliance, legal, and business needs - Publications and conferences on practice management and business succession - Access to employee benefits providers, human capital consultants, and insurance providers

+The QC provides some of these services itself.
+In other cases, it will arrange for third-party vendors to provide the services to us.
 The QCs also discount or waive fees for some of these services or pay all or a part of a third party's fees.
 From time to time, each QC also offers us other benefits, such as occasional business entertainment of our personnel.